 Construction on the original Franciscan Abbey began in 1250 and it was a fine example of early Gothic style until it was destroyed by Allied bombing on 3 April 1945.
 Today the ruin stands as another reminder of the war that left the city devastated.
 The space now stands as an open art exhibition space in a garden-like atmosphere.
 In summer theatre productions are also performed.

 Nearby, you can also find two more reminders of Berlin’s history.
 The first, directly behind the church is the original Berlin Wall, which surrounded the old cities of Berlin and Cölln.
-Nearby, in a quiet stretch of residential housing, is Berlin’s oldest restaurant Zur Letzten Instanz.
+Finally, in a quiet stretch of residential housing, is Berlin’s oldest restaurant Zur Letzten Instanz, famous for its Eisbein – ham hocks.
 The restaurant dates to 1561, though the current building is a post-war reconstruction.
-The interior is also quaintly period, though I’d stick to the Biergarten outside.
+The interior is also quaintly kitsch, though I’d stick to the Biergarten outside.

 Franziskaner Klosterkirche | Art & culture, Theaters, Restaurants